Spatial and Statistical Modeling of Multi-Panel Millimeter Wave Self-Interference: Evaluating our Statistical Model

-where $\inrmnreal$ is drawn from our statistical model of self-interference.
-By comparing $\sM$ and $\sMreal$, we can gain insight into how well our model can realize distributions that are statistically and spatially similar to subsets of our measurements.
+where $\inrmnreal$ is drawn from our statistical model.
+By comparing $\sM$ and $\sMreal$, we can gain insight into how well our model can realize self-interference that is statistically and spatially similar to our measurements.

-Consider \figref{fig:matrix}, which compares measurements $\sM$ and realizations of self-interference $\sMreal$ for $K = 40$ random transmit beams and receive beams.
-Visually, one can observe the similarity between the two figures; notice the color scale is common between the two.
+Consider \figref{fig:matrix}, which compares measurements $\sM$ and realizations $\sMreal$ of self-interference for $K = 40$ random transmit beams and receive beams; also shown is self-interference one would expect based on the spherical-wave model \cite{spherical_2005} that has been widely used in the literature.\footnote{\edit{To model self-interference under the spherical-wave channel \cite{spherical_2005}, we constructed $\mH$ based on the geometry of our phased array platform and used \eqref{eq:power-si}, where $G^2$ was fitted to align in median with our measurements of self-interference.}} Notice the color scale is common across all three.
+Visually, one can observe the strong structural similarity between \figref{fig:matrix-a} and \figref{fig:matrix-b}.
 The transmit beams (columns) that tend to inflict higher self-interference in our measurements also tend to when using our model to realize self-interference.
 As observed in our measurements, these transmit beams do not yield high self-interference universally.
 Rather, there are select receive beams that couple low self-interference, even if the majority couple high self-interference.
 Likewise can be said about the receive beams (rows) that tend to couple higher degrees of self-interference.
 Similar conclusions are drawn when considering beams that tend to yield low self-interference, though these are less pronounced in general.
-Comparing \figref{fig:matrix-a} and \figref{fig:matrix-b} importantly demonstrates that our model is capable of realizing self-interference that coincides spatially with our measurements.
-The \gpcdf of these two figures are depicted in \figref{fig:cdf-matrix}, which shows that our model yields self-interference that is statistically similar to that of measurements.
-While our model may not \textit{exactly} replicate what has been measured (by design), it importantly does produce \textit{distributions} of self-interference in line with measurements while also capturing dominant spatial characteristics.
+Comparing \figref{fig:matrix-a} and \figref{fig:matrix-b} importantly demonstrates that our model is capable of realizing self-interference that coincides spatially with our measurements. \figref{fig:matrix-c}, on the other hand, illustrates that the spherical-wave model \cite{spherical_2005} does not at all align with our measurements of real-world self-interference---observed also in \figref{fig:azimuth-meas-sim}.

+The \gpcdf of the three figures in \figref{fig:matrix} are depicted in \figref{fig:cdf-matrix}, which shows that our model produces self-interference that is statistically similar to that of measurements.
+While our model may not \textit{exactly} replicate what has been measured (by design), it importantly does yield \textit{distributions} of self-interference in line with measurements while also capturing dominant spatial characteristics.
+The spherical-wave model \cite{spherical_2005}, however, does not align closely in distribution with actual measurements, exhibiting heavier upper and lower tails.